 ERC20 Token Compatible:

-Build on Ethereum blockchain, Uniswap supports all the ERC20 tokens ever created on the network.
+Built on the Ethereum blockchain, Uniswap supports all the ERC20 tokens ever created on the network.
 It is also capable of supporting the newly launched ERC20 token by allowing the liquidity provider to create a liquidity pool and decide the initial price of the respective token.
+Some of them are Decentraland MANA Coin, Enjin Coin and more.

 Not Multichain Compatible: